stephluooo/League-Performance-Prediction/README.md

 # Fairness Analysis

+Fairness in machine learning models is crucial to ensure equitable performance across different groups in the dataset.
+For this analysis, we examine whether the model’s performance varies between players from the LPL league (Group X) and players from non-LPL leagues (Group Y).
+Using the weighted precision score as our evaluation metric, we aim to assess if the model demonstrates any systematic bias in predicting player positions for these groups.
+A permutation test is employed to statistically evaluate the observed difference in performance, providing insights into the fairness and reliability of the model across diverse player populations.

 ### Groups and Evaluation Metric

 - Group X: Players belonging to the LPL league (is_lpl = True).